In this chapter we’ll cover chatbot fundamentals, including what a chatbot is, how it works and why it’s important.

 There’s also the issue that pure machine learning systems have no consistent personality, because the dialogue answers are all amalgamated text fragments from different sources.
 From a business point of view, this misses the opportunity to position the company and its values through a consistent brand personality.

 Ease of Creating Global Appeal

 Organizations need to support their customers in different languages – a problem that will only increase over time.
-Hence, chatbots need to be fluent in many languages, with the ability to learn more when needed.
+Hence, AI-based chatbots need to be fluent in many languages, with the ability to learn more when needed.
 But this is only part of the problem, because they frequently need to support a variety of platforms, devices or services too.

 Most chatbot development technology requires a great deal of effort and often complete rebuilds for each new language and channel that needs to be supported, leading to multiple disparate, solutions all clumsily co-existing.